catchthirtythree/twitch-irc-connection/README.md

 I will only make use of libraries if it is absolutely necessary to continue.
 I will try to use as little OO programming as possible until I feel it is necessary.

+We'll be referring to this a lot: https://github.com/justintv/Twitch-API/blob/master/IRC.md

 ##### Languages:
 - Java
 - CSharp